top of page

 Image by Wes Hicks

-• Led UX strategy, research, and end-to-end design execution
+• Led UX strategy and end-to-end design execution

-• Balance UX goals with development constraints for scalability
+• Balanced UX improvements with engineering constraints for fast implementation

 Current Flow.png